 “These lessons, exact and fascinating, given in an intimate way to each child separately, are the teacher’s offering to the depths of the child’s soul.”
 Maria Montessori, The Absorbent Mind

-As an example, he worked with our ‘Sea Life’ activity for months.
 At first, he used small sea ocean figures that paired with the beautifully illustrated book, Hidden World Ocean.
-This combination was perfect for his developmental stage, 2 to 3-years-old.
+This combination was perfect for his developmental stage, two to three years old.
 With enthusiasm, he identified each sea creature by name.
 Next, he opened each corresponding book flap for more details and discovery.
 While he was engaged, I offered rich and descriptive language about the sea life.
 Of course, he had observations and descriptions to share as well.

 Later, he found counting the fish very rewarding and has added it as an extension to the activity.
 As he counted, he placed the corresponding sea life figure on its matching illustration.
 With this, he was able to confirm his findings.
-Lucky me to witness the joy in the ebb and flow of his ‘work’.
-Meanwhile, as the ocean continues to call to him, he will be happily engaged in depths of learning.
+Lucky me to witness the joy in the ebb and flow of his work.
+Meanwhile, as long as the ocean continues to call to him, he’ll remain happily engaged in depths of learning.

 [/two_third]